 You can filter the results of what you see by clicking on the bars under where they live, work or what they do.
 This will show only those alumni who meet the criteria.
 You can search by year alumni attended or graduated.
 Or you can search by company name, title or any other keyword in the search bar with the magnifying glass.

 When you scroll down the page, you will see alumni who meet the criteria you filtered or searched for.

-WARNING.
-If you are not connected to the person but do want to connect, ALWAYS go to the person’s profile page before clicking on the connect button.
+WARNING: If you are not connected to the person but do want to connect, ALWAYS go to the person’s profile page before clicking on the connect button.
 This ensures you can add a message to your invite.
-And YES, you always want to send a personalize message when you invite someone to connect on LinkedIn.
+And YES, you always want to send a personalized message when you invite someone to connect on LinkedIn.

 - what they studied (4)

 To get to this second page, look at the top right for “< Previous Next >“